Create an Attribute Set

 You can also create an Attribute Set directly in Sales Layer from the page where Attribute Sets are managed.

-Create the structure of the Attribute Set
+Create the Attribute Set structure

 Add the first fields

-When setting up the first structure, you can create new fields or reuse fields that already exist in other Attribute Sets.
 Reusing existing fields is useful when different product structures share common information, such as brand, materials, dimensions, or logistics data.

 Organize the form with tabs and sections